tomjaeger101/Wizard-cardgame-helper/README.md

-# Wizzard-cardgame-helper
+# Wizard-cardgame-helper
 A short python code, which calulates the number of tricks you are going to make using statistics.
+Note: The current version does not remark the previous cards.